For more information please visit the Stage Production Pathways Document or the Stage Production Yearly Offerings Sheet

 Prerequisites: Students who want to explore a career involving sound, including sound design and audio for films should sign up for the course.

-For live performances: If you don’t have good sound, you don’t have a performance.
-Imagine going to a concert that featured eye-popping lighting effects, complex staging with moving truss, video screens bigger than CNS...but there was no sound.
-I think you’d want a refund.
-Bottom line: Sound is the foundation in which a show can build upon.
-A good sound designer knows the audience, the equipment, and understands the scope and vision of the performance.
-In this class, students will learn the basics of sound design as they learn the ins and outs in this industry.
+If you don’t have good sound, you don’t have a show.
+Sound is the foundation on which a show can build upon.
+In this class, students will learn the basics of sound design in the state of the art CNS Auditorium.
 It’s not all fancy equipment that makes a great show.
 It’s a plan made by a team of sound workers who can exquisitely control every aspect of what is heard.

-● Mix live sound on professional equipment and then learn how to edit properly
+● Mix live sound on professional equipment (Digico SD10) and then learn how to edit on professional software: Vectorworks, Dante, Serato DJ, and Studio One Plus

 ● Comprehend universal audio properties while realizing the artistic nature of design